BradleyColson/Kpop-Girl-Group-Views/README.md

 # Kpop-Girl-Group-Views
-Views in millions of my favorite female Kpop groups
+I created this project called "Views in millions of my favorite female Kpop groups" so that I could practing creating a table.
+I typo'd one of their names, but it was good practice to edit it.

 Kpop views by millions SQL.